 Alternatively, older customers tend to be more responsive to “companies with a conscience” than younger customers are.
 From a self-interest perspective, they are also more attentive to warranty issues and a company’s reputation for honoring its warranties than younger customers.

-- Have a decreased sensitivity to price;
+- decreased sensitivity to price

-- Increased sensitivity to affordability; and
+- increased sensitivity to affordability

-- Sharply increased sensitivity to value.
+- sharply increased sensitivity to value

 Older customers have more complex ways of determining value than younger customers.
 Value determination by older customers tends to be an existentialist exercise whereby soul (spiritual) values as well as mind (intellect) and body (tangible) values are combined into the value determination process.